Stamboul Train: Themes

-The novel communicates a sense of unease which, in part, reflects the author's financial circumstances at the time he wrote it, and partly the gloom of the Depression era in England.
+The novel in part reflects the author's financial circumstances at the time he wrote it, and partly the gloom of the Depression era in England.
 In 1971, Greene judged that "The pages are too laden by the anxieties of the time and the sense of failure. […] By the time I finished Stamboul Train the day of security had almost run out.
 Even my dreams were full of disquiet."

 The epigraph given the book is from George Santayana, "Everything is lyrical in its ideal essence; tragic in its fate and comic in its existence", which indicates its ambivalence of mood.
 A major theme there is also the issue of fidelity, the duty to others vis-à-vis duty to self, and whether or not faithfulness to others pays; this theme is most clearly shown in the mental struggles of Czinner and Coral.

 The portrayal of antisemitism, shown by several characters and particularly impacting on Myatt, was later to become a subject of controversy.
 The question has been raised how far Greene shared these views himself and was demonstrating them in his portrayal of Myatt.
 This was Michael Shelden's view in his "prosecutional and problematic" Graham Greene: The Man Within (1994).
 For David Pearce, however, "Anti-Semitism is not Greene.
 It is society in 1932."
 He also quotes Maria Aurora Couto, who interviewed Greene in 1980.
 "Myatt is the underdog and the outsider, and a character treated with great sympathy.
 I interpret these [early] novels as an attack upon capitalism rather than against the Jewish race, or religion."